araobp/image-features/README.md

        :
 ```

-I honestly admit that the result above was the best case, because the view angle was too small (25 degrees is not good for hand gesture recognition).
+I honestly admit that the result above was the best case, because the view angle was too small (25 degrees is not enough for hand gesture recognition).

 I exchanged a camera with another one that supports 170 degrees view angle.
-Since the image sensor is not large enough, I could only get around 60 degrees. **But the inference result was significantly improved.**
+Since the image sensor is not big enough, I could only get around 60 degrees of view. **But the inference result was significantly improved.**

 ### Motion detection